-Rspamd is designed to be easily configured for outbound scanning.
+Rspamd is specifically designed to facilitate straightforward configuration for outbound scanning.
 With proper integration Rspamd can identify the authenticated user and IP address that a mail was sent from.
 If mail was received from an authenticated user or an IP address listed in local_addrs several checks are automatically disabled:

 check_local